Computer Shuts Down Randomly

 Check the Computer’s Environment

 The next thing you should check after the power supply is the computer’s temperature.
-Windows computers are sensitive to certain temperature ranges and should not exceed 60 degrees Celsius.
-If the computer experiences higher temperatures than 60 degrees Celsius, it will shut down.
+Most modern computers have thermometers set up inside the PC.
+Computers are sensitive to certain temperature ranges and should not exceed 60 degrees Celsius.
+If the computer experiences higher temperatures than 60 degrees Celsius, it will shut down – and likely cause permanent damage.
+If you’re on a desktop, you should upgrade your cooling system if you’re experiencing temperature shutdowns.

 Should your computer’s temperature run too high, you should clean it of dust.
 Excessive dust accumulation is one of the most common reasons for a computer shutting down.
 Dust buildup is easy both to remedy and prevent.
 Simply keep your computer clean and free of dust as regularly as possible, this will keep your computer running smooth and prevent it from overheating.